becem-gharbi/nuxt-naiveui/README.md

 ## Usage

+### Theme customization
-**For theme customization**, use `NaiveConfig` component in `app.vue` and set `themeConfig` property, alternatively set `defaultThemeConfig` in the module options.
+Use `NaiveConfig` component in `app.vue` and set `themeConfig` property, alternatively set `themeConfig` in the module options.
 The compiled themeConfig is shared globally via `useNaiveTheme` composable.

 ```javascript
 <template>